Friction stir welding: Fabrication

 Façade panels and cathode sheets are friction stir welded at AMAG and Hammerer Aluminium Industries, including friction stir lap welds of copper to aluminium.
 Bizerba meat slicers, Ökolüfter HVAC units and Siemens X-ray vacuum vessels are friction stir welded at Riftec.
 Vacuum valves and vessels are made by FSW at Japanese and Swiss companies.
 FSW is also used for the encapsulation of nuclear waste at SKB in 50-mm-thick copper canisters.
 Pressure vessels from ø1 m semispherical forgings of 38.1 mm thick aluminium alloy 2219 at Advanced Joining Technologies and Lawrence Livermore Nat Lab.
 Friction stir processing is applied to ship propellers at Friction Stir Link, Inc. and to hunting knives by DiamondBlade.
 Bosch uses it in Worcester for the production of heat exchangers.

 Robotics

 KUKA Robot Group has adapted its KR500-3MT heavy-duty robot for friction stir welding via the DeltaN FS tool.
 The system made its first public appearance at the EuroBLECH show in November 2012.

 Personal computers

 Apple applied friction stir welding on the 2012 iMac to effectively join the bottom to the back of the device.

-Joining of aluminum 3D printing material

-FSW is proven able to be used as one of the methods to join the metal 3D printing materials.
-By using proper FSW tools and correct parameter setting a sound and defect-free weld can be produced in order to joint the metal 3D printing materials.
-Besides, the FSW tools must be harder than the materials that need to weld.
-The most important parameters in FSW are the rotation of probe, traverse speed, spindle tilt angle and target depth.
-The weld joint efficiency of FSW on the 3D printing metal can reach up to 83.3% compared to its base materials strength.